Rogryk/react-todo/README.md

 # React ToDo App
 React app based on internet found free design.
-Aim of the project was to get used to with basic react programming and its concepts, like separate code into component functions, use basic hooks, create custom hooks.
+Aim of the project was to get used to with basic react programming and its core concepts, like separate code into component functions, basic and custom hooks.
 It's also a playground for future practice of more react concepts, like redux, context etc.